Thermodynamic Comparison and the Ideal Glass Transition of A Monatomic Systems Modeled as an Antiferromagnetic Ising Model on Husimi and Cubic Recursive Lattices of the Same Coordination Number: Conclusion

-The Ising model on a recursive lattice enables us to do exact calculations without any approximation to study the supercooled liquid, the crystal formation and phase transitions.
-We have constructed a multi-branched 2D Husimi lattice to represent a model with higher dimension and a cubic recursive lattice of the same coordination number to simulate a 3D system.
-The branch number is set to be 3 in the multi-branched 2D Husimi lattice to make the coordination number to be 6.
-Becuase of the same coordination number, both lattice are designed to approximate regular 3D lattice.
-We applied the antiferromagnetic Ising model on the two lattices and the alternative spin arrangement to represent the ordered phase i.e. crystal state, whereas the homogeneous spins arrangement represents the metastable state, i.e.\ the liquid and the supercooled liquid states.
 A set of solutions relating to the probability that one site being occupied by a particular spin state can be exactly calculated on the lattice from the ratio of partial partition functions.
-Then the thermal properties of the two models were calculated from the solutions and compared with each other.
-Two kinds of solutions, 2-cycle and 1-cycle solutions, representing the ordered and disordered states respectively, give the thermodynamics of crystal and metastable states.
+Two types of solutions, representing the ordered and disordered states respectively, give the thermodynamics of crystal and metastable states.
 The behavior of the free energy and the entropy of two states allows us to locate the melting transition at $T_{\text{M}}$ and the Kauzmann temperature $T_{\text{K}}$.
-The $T_{\text{M}}$ is determined by the differing of two states with temperature decreasing, above that temperature two solutions have the same disordered behavior as liquid.
-When the system goes below the $T_{\text{M}}$ an ordered state (from 2-cycle solution) appears with lower free energy and entropy, while the disordered solution (1-cycle solution) still exists and the system is possible to continue in supercooled state without phase transition.
-The entropy of this disordered state will gradually decrease to zero and then negative at a non-zero temperature, which is determined to be the ideal glass transition temperature, or Kauzmann temperature $T_{\text{K}}$.
+The $T_{\text{M}}$ is determined by the differing of two states with temperature decreasing (cooling process), above $T_{\text{M}}$ the two solutions have the same disordered behavior as liquid.
+When the system goes below $T_{\text{M}}$, an ordered state (from 2-cycle solution) appears with lower free energy and entropy, while the disordered solution (1-cycle) still exists and the system is possible to continue in supercooled state without phase transition.
+The entropy of this disordered state gradually decreases to zero and then becomes negative at a non-zero temperature, which is determined to be the ideal glass transition temperature, or Kauzmann temperature $T_{\text{K}}$.

-The transition temperatures determined on both lattices are very close to each other, and fairly agrees with the results from other methods such as MC simulation and series analysis.
-The results confirms our expectation that 1) CRL is a good approximation of regular 3D cubic lattice, and 2) with the same coordination number the multi-branched Husimi lattice is also capable to describe systems in higher dimension.
+The transition temperatures determined on both lattices are very close to each other, and fairly agree with the results from other methods such as MC simulation and series analysis.
+The results confirm our expectation that: (1) The CRL is a good approximation of regular 3-D cubic lattice; (2) With the same coordination number the multi-branched 2-D HL is also capable to describe systems in higher dimension.
+It is also concluded that the 3-branched Husimi lattice provides a less versatile and accurate method compared to the CRL.
+For example, the CRL provides a transition temperature closer to that obtained by series analysis than the one obtained by the HL.
+However, the multi-branched HL calculation is simpler and less time-consuming, which still holds merits in applications.